Alfred Blalock

-Alfred Blalock (April 5, 1899 – September 15, 1964) was an American surgeon most noted for his work on the medical condition of shock as well as Tetralogy of Fallot— commonly known as Blue baby syndrome.
-He created, with assistance from his research and laboratory assistant Vivien Thomas and pediatric cardiologist Helen Taussig, the Blalock-Thomas-Taussig Shunt, a surgical procedure to relieve the cyanosis from Tetralogy of Fallot.
-This operation ushered in the modern era of cardiac surgery.
+Alfred Blalock (April 5, 1899 – September 15, 1964) was an American surgeon most noted for his work on the medical condition of shock as well as tetralogy of Fallot – commonly known as blue baby syndrome.
+He created, with assistance from his research and laboratory assistant Vivien Thomas and pediatric cardiologist Helen Taussig, the Blalock–Thomas–Taussig shunt, a surgical procedure to relieve the cyanosis from tetralogy of Fallot.
+This operation ushered in the modern era of neonatal cardiac surgery.
 He worked at both Vanderbilt University and Johns Hopkins University, where he studied medicine and later served as chief of surgery.
 He is known as a medical pioneer who won various awards, including Albert Lasker Clinical Medical Research Award.
-Blalock was also nominated several times for the prestigious Nobel Prize in Medicine.
+Blalock was also nominated several times for the Nobel Prize in Medicine.

 Early life and education

 Blalock was born in Culloden, Georgia, the son of Martha "Mattie" (Davis) and George Zadock Blalock, a merchant.
 At the age of 14, he entered as a senior at Georgia Military College, a preparatory school for the University of Georgia.

 Shortly after, Blalock attended the University of Georgia as a sophomore undergraduate, skipping his freshman year.
 While in college, Blalock was heavily involved in the university social life and athletics.
-He played tennis and golf, was a member of the Delta Chapter of the Sigma Chi fraternity, and was secretary and treasurer of his senior class.
+He played tennis and golf, was a member of the Delta chapter of the Sigma Chi fraternity, and was secretary and treasurer of his senior class.